RandyGaul/cute_framework_project_template/README.md

 ### Building your Project

-Here are the steps to follow to build your game.
+Here are the steps to build your game.

 1. Download and install CMake v3.14+ (for easy cross-platform building).
 2. Copy CMakeLists.txt ([this one here](https://github.com/RandyGaul/cute_framework_project_template/blob/main/CMakeLists.txt)) into the top-level of your project directory.